Home | Volume 49 | Article number 18

 Patient perspective: "I feel so frightened when my vision is suddenly lost.
 I thought I would not be able to see it again.
 Even when my vision can´t fully recover like before, I´m grateful for the vision I can regain."

-Informed consent: the patient and family were informed of the case reported and agreed that the case can be published for the benefit of people and medicine.
+Informed consent: the patient and family were informed of the case reported and agreed that it should be published for the benefit of people and medicine.

 Discussion Up Down